The information below is intended to provide current students with useful resources.

 The purpose of the University of Colorado-Boulder Student Veterans Association is to increase awareness and understanding of Student Veterans issues on campus, in the local community, and nationally.
 Additionally, the CU-Boulder SVA seeks to promote the success of University of Colorado Student Veterans through service, leadership, and scholarship.
 The organization intends to assist veterans in making successful transitions from military to college life by creating a social and professional support network, educating veterans on the benefits they are entitled, and providing a welcoming atmosphere the University of Colorado.
 The SVA office is located in the UMC, Room 134.

-The Office of Veteran Services awards 10 $1000 scholarships annually.
-To be eligible, students must be honorably discharged from the military, must have cumulative GPA of 2.75, be accepted as a full-time degree seeking student at CU, must have completed at least 24 credits at CU-Boulder and must have a FAFSA on file with Financial Aid.
+The Office of Veteran Services awards 20 $1000 scholarships annually.
+To be eligible, students must be honorably discharged from the military, must have cumulative GPA of 2.75, be accepted as a full-time degree seeking student at CU, must have completed at least one full time semester at CU-Boulder and must have a FAFSA on file with Financial Aid.

 The application is available in April each year and students will be notified if they have been chosen for the scholarship in August.